willlaws35/Project-Yoda/Read Me You Must.md

 ## Physical Production Mediums:

-Physical Deign mediums, refers to methods of which we can take most of the resultant components of the previously discussed virtual mediums and through various means generate a physical item in various methods and materials, depending on the variation of circumstances, and the requirements of the component.
+Physical Design mediums, refers to methods of which we can take most of the resultant components of the previously discussed virtual mediums and through various means generate a physical item in various methods and materials, depending on the variation of circumstances, and the requirements of the component.

 ### 3D printing